 This system ensures -unlike flattened under weight- no migration of ink to blotting papers.
 So whether the document is written on both sides, or only one, no pressure on the ink layer is held.
 Pressure is exercised side to side, and not top to bottom.
 Manuscripted inks on parchment are very sensitive to aqueous treatments, and therefore a very careful is needed in order not to loose or lessen the ink layer.

 When, in addition to the irregular supports, there are several materials, the different dimensional stability varies even more, precisely between different materials.
 As an example, this parchment bundle where the loss was infilled with dyed paper.

 This time the initial condition was quite wet.
-The fastening was done with tweezers, not magnets.
-And instead of a metal plate a carboard was used -what’s usual for tweezers-.
+The fastening was done with clips, not magnets.
+And instead of a metal plate a carboard was used -what’s usual for clips-.
 The inconvenient is that a cardboard must be cut to size for each object, but has the advantage that it is safer for delicate materials (such as this one, which had a profusion of tears and gaps that could easily be enlarged).
 If tightening is too high, cardboard tells us becoming undulated, which would never do a metal plate when a skin or paper stretched it.
 The iron plate would remain intact and the weak supports (parchment) would tear or break.

 We can modulate the tension as the parchment is flattening (and shrinking), adjusting the position of the clips, or even reducing the area of the cardboard.